The moment map

 A moment map is a dual incarnation of a Hamiltonian action of a Lie group (or Lie algebra) on a symplectic manifold.

 An action of a Lie group on a symplectic manifold by (Hamiltonian) symplectomorphisms corresponds infinitesimally to a Lie algebra homomorphism from the Lie algebra to the Hamiltonian vector fields on .
-If this lifts to a coherent choice of Hamiltonians, hence to a Lie algebra homomorphism to the Poisson bracket, then, by dualization, this is equivalently a Poisson homomorphism
+If this lifts to a coherent choice of Hamiltonians, hence to a Lie algebra homomorphism to the Poisson bracket, then, by dualization, this is equivalently a Poisson manifold homomorphism of the form

 This is called the moment map or momentum map of the Hamiltonian action.